 With more and more all-inclusive resorts offering all-day kids' supervised kids' programs, mom and dad have more time to hit the links, relax in the spa, or explore on their own.
 We love Aruba for moms and dads because not only is there a wide array of hotel options with programs for kids, but the capital town of Oranjestad is a fantastic shopping city with a number of restaurants, bars and casinos to enjoy.
 Golf on the coastal north shore provides fantastic views, and spas are aplenty.

-Recommended Resort: Radisson Aruba Resort, Casino & Spa
+Recommended Resort: Hilton Aruba Caribbean Resort and Casino

-Some islands are trickier than others to get to, so even if you find a great deal on a resort, it's important to check out the airfare and connections it will take to get to your final destination.
-Direct flights are more common to islands like Jamaica, the Bahamas, and Puerto Rico, which is an American Airlines hub.
-These popular islands are also littered with all-inclusive resorts and family-friendly hotels, making them very competitive and wallet-friendly.
+Some islands are trickier than others to get to, so even if you find a great deal at a resort, it's important to check out the airfare and connections it will take to get to your final destination.
+Direct flights are more common to islands like Jamaica, the Bahamas and Puerto Rico, which is an American Airlines hub.
+These popular islands are also sprinkled with all-inclusive resorts and family-friendly hotels, making them very competitive and wallet-friendly.

 Recommended Resort: Comfort Suites Paradise Island